 2. Basílica La Sagrada Familia

 La Sagrada Familia is probably one of the first Spanish landmarks you think of when you picture the country.
-This iconic basilica is truly one of a kind.
+This famous church in Barcelona is truly one of a kind.
 Designed by the imaginative architect Antonio Gaudi, his signature creative style is on full display.

 The construction for the church started in 1882 and still isn’t finished.
 It’s an ongoing process that isn’t expected to be completed until 2026.
 The building blends religious elements with natural symbols in an artistic way that will leave you completely mesmerised.

 One of the most famous landmarks in Barcelona, Sagrada Familia receives approximately 4.5 million visitors every year.
 The number of tickets for sale as well as the entry times is limited.
 This is definitely a European landmark you want to book a skip the line ticket ahead of your visit.

 Tickets can be purchased up to 2 months in advance and are available in 15 minute slots.
 Once you have entered Sagrada Familia, you may stay for as long as you like.
 Entrance to the towers costs extra.